 Companies pre-pay many other types of expenses, including taxes, utility bills, rents, insurance, and interest expense.

-These may be pooled together and listed on the balance sheet under one "prepaid expenses" heading, although each prepaid item is typically maintained in its own account within the company's general ledger accounting system.
+These may be pooled together and listed on the balance sheet under one "prepaid expenses" heading.
+Still, each prepaid item is typically recorded in its own account within the company's general ledger accounting system.

 Prepaid Expense Example

 Consider a retail store that moves into your local mall, signs a lease, and pays 12 months of rent in advance.
 If the monthly rent is $2,000, the store would show the total advance rent payment of $24,000 on its balance sheet under prepaid expenses.